talcomputas/kn-selvtest/ANGULAR SOURCE/kn/README.md

 ## Build

-Run `npm run build:prod:digital-test` to build the project in digital-test environment.
+Run `npm run build:prod` to build the project in digital-test environment.
 The build artifacts will be stored in the `dist/` directory.

 Run `npm run build:prod:oral-test` to build the project in oral-test environment.
 The build artifacts will be stored in the `dist/` directory.